unibas-tilics/tilics/articles/article-005-array-at-zero-or-one.md

 <!-- BEGIN TITLE -->
-# “Should array indices start at 0 or 1?
-My compromise of 0.5 was rejected without, I thought, proper consideration.”
+# Should array indices start at 0 or 1?
--Stan Kelly-Bootle
 <!-- END TITLE -->

 <!-- BEGIN BODY -->

+> “Should array indices start at 0 or 1?
+> My compromise of 0.5 was rejected without, I thought, proper consideration.”
+> -Stan Kelly-Bootle

 An array is a data structure to store some elements with an index for each.
 This coins the question: 'what is the smallest index?'